AnimMouse/animmouse-website/content/posts/how-to-crack-microsoft-office.md

 2. Turn off any real time antivirus, it MAY trip off and block activation.
 3. Extract the archive.
 4. Run AutoRenewal-Setup.cmd as administrator.
+5. If you use Antivirus software, it is best to exclude this file from scanning protection: C:\Windows\System32\SppExtComObjHook.dll (If you are using Windows Defender, KMS_VL_ALL will automatically add exclusion for you.

 Source:

 1. Reddit [Piracy Megathread](https://www.reddit.com/r/Piracy/wiki/megathread/tools)
 2. MyDigitalLife [page](https://forums.mydigitallife.net/threads/kms_vl_all-smart-activation-script.79535/#post-838808)

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+"Support the software developers, if you like this software, BUY IT!" - RELOADED